Jamcdonald120/Titancraft-Above-Wiki/Enchantments.md

 # Enchantments

 Here you can find a list of all of the new enchantments that you can find in the Above.
 In addition to those appearing in the table below, many Vanilla enchantments are now available at a higher level than normal (for example Protection V or Unbreaking IV).
+An Above enchantment and a higher level Vanilla enchantment can be combined on a single piece of gear, for example Elytra with Unbreaking IV can be combined with a Rush III book (double check the anvil output when combining to ensure all enchantments are being combined correctly).

 ### Above Enchantments